bvibber/ogv.js/README.md

 ## Updates

+1.2.1 - 2016-09-22?
+* Performance fixed for playback of Ogg Theora with many duplicate frames ("1000fps" files from ffmpeg)
+* Report actual fps (ignoring dupe frames) for Ogg Theora

 1.2.0 - 2016-09-19
 * Separated software and WebGL paths to yuv-canvas package
 * fixed regression in WebM frame rate handling